hwborchers/ctv-numericalmath/README.md

 -   Package [Deriv](https://cran.r-project.org/package=Deriv) provides an extended solution for symbolic differentiation in R; the user can add custom derivative rules, and the output for a function will be an executable function again.
 -   [numDeriv](https://cran.r-project.org/package=numDeriv) sets the standard for numerical differentiation in R, providing numerical gradients, Jacobians, and Hessians, computed by simple finite differences, Richardson extrapolation, or the highly accurate complex step approach.
+-   Package [<span class="GitHub">autodiffr</span>](https://github.com/Non-Contradiction/autodiffr/) (on Github) provides an R wrapper for the Julia packages ForwardDiff.jl and ReverseDiff.jl to do automatic differentiation for native R functions.
+(Works only with Julia v0.6 for the moment)
--   Package [pracma](https://cran.r-project.org/package=pracma/index.html) contains functions for computing numerical derivatives, including Richardson extrapolation or complex step. `fderiv()` computes numerical derivatives of higher orders. [pracma](../packages/pracma) has several routines for numerical integration: adaptive Lobatto quadrature, Romberg integration, Newton-Cotes formulas, Clenshaw-Curtis quadrature rules. `integral2()` integrates functions in two dimensions, also for domains characterized by polar coordinates or with variable interval limits.
+-   [pracma](https://cran.r-project.org/package=pracma/index.html) contains functions for computing numerical derivatives, including Richardson extrapolation or complex step. `fderiv()` computes numerical derivatives of higher orders. [pracma](../packages/pracma) has several routines for numerical integration: adaptive Lobatto quadrature, Romberg integration, Newton-Cotes formulas, Clenshaw-Curtis quadrature rules. `integral2()` integrates functions in two dimensions, also for domains characterized by polar coordinates or with variable interval limits.
 -   Package [gaussquad](https://cran.r-project.org/package=gaussquad/index.html) contains a collection of functions to perform Gaussian quadrature, among them Chebyshev, Hermite, Laguerre, and Legendre quadrature rules, explicitly returning nodes and weights in each case.
 Function `gaussquad()` in package [statmod](../packages/statmod) does a similar job.
 -   Package [fastGHQuad](https://cran.r-project.org/package=fastGHQuad/index.html) provides a fast [Rcpp](../packages/Rcpp) -based implementation of (adaptive) Gauss-Hermite quadrature.
 -   Adaptive multivariate integration over hyper-rectangles in n-dimensional space is available in package [cubature](https://cran.r-project.org/package=cubature) as function `adaptIntegrate()`, based on a C library of the same name.
 The integrand functions can even be multi-valued.